JLA: Earth 2: Plot summary

 Meanwhile, the JLA's attempts to reform the antimatter Earth unravel quickly; the "opposite" nature of this world means that evil and corruption are the natural order of things and any attempt to improve the society is doomed to failure.
 This is also why the CSA fell so easily to Aquaman and Martian Manhunter; justice is destined to prevail on the positive-matter Earth.

 It is revealed that Luthor has been manipulated by Ultraman's servant, the antimatter Brainiac.
 Luthor's actions in bringing the two Earths into contact will unintentionally result in the two Earths merging into the same space and destroying each other, with the JLA and CSA being powerless to stop it due to their being on Earths where they, by the nature of the respective universes, cannot win.
 Brainiac anticipated this and has prepared himself to collect the energy released by the destroyed Earths, evolving into an "Nth Level Intelligence" and essentially becoming a god.

 Attempting to stop the collision, Superman discovers that this Brainiac is a biological organism; Superman's code against killing prevents him from harming Brainiac.
 Convinced now that only evil could win on the antimatter Earth, Superman and Wonder Woman refrain from trying to defeat Brainiac themselves.
 Flash switches the teams back to their respective Earths.
 Upon arrival, a vengeful Ultraman gives Brainiac a laser-vision lobotomy to ensure that he never poses a threat again.
 The two Earths return to their own spaces, and each team ponders their counterparts on the other side of the dimensional barrier.
+Owlman and Superwoman, who have been having an affair behind Ultraman’s back, secretly meet and become intimate.
+Ultraman fires his heat vision at the couple as a warning and Owlman playfully tells Ultraman he missed.
+A smirking Ultraman tells Brainiac that “all’s well.”